nextstrain/nextclade/docs/user/nextclade-web.md

 You can learn more about input files and datasets in sections: [Input files](input-files), and [Nextclade datasets](datasets).

-If `input-fasta` URL parameter is provided, Nextclade Web automatically starts the analysis after all input and dataset files are downloaded.
+If an `input-fasta` URL parameter is provided, Nextclade Web automatically starts the analysis after all input and dataset files are downloaded.

 All parameters are optional.